-Formerly called Copper Peak, Mount Worthington was renamed after William J. Worthington and family, who were pioneers in the town of Quilcene in the late 19th century.
-At 6938 feet, Mount Worthington is rather high by Olympic Standards, 27th in the range to be exact.
+Formerly called Copper Peak, Mount Worthington was renamed by Jack Christensen for William J. Worthington and associated family, who were pioneers in the town of Quilcene in the late 19th century.
+At 6938 feet, Mount Worthington is fairly high by Olympic Range standards, ranking 27th to be exact.
 Located on a high ridge, east of Buckhorn Mountain and Iron Mountain and west of Hawk Peak, Worthington is flanked by Copper Creek to the north and the Big Quilcene River to the south.
 The majority of the south face is open-sloped with plentiful scree.
 The north face is more rugged with scattered cliffs, steep ridges and a complex array of broken slopes.
 Overall, the forest ends abruptly at 5000 feet so the top 2000 feet of the mountain is completely bare.

 The summit is a 25 foot high basalt fin formation.
 Without any established trails leading all the way to the summit there is no claim for a standard route.
 The mountain can be approached from a number of different trails but inevitably route finding and off-trail travel will be a necessity.
 The most straight-forward way to approach Worthington is from the Tubal Cain trail.
 See the route section for more information.